 If you want to work as a plumber, you’ll need both attention to detail and a certain amount of physical strength — as anyone who’s ever wrestled with a plumbing project as an amateur can attest.
 Plumbing licensing requirements vary from state to state, but you can expect to need some sort of licensure, as well as apprenticeship experience.

 HVAC (Heating, Venting, and Air Conditioning) technicians work on heating, cooling, and ventilation units, installing and maintaining equipment.
 This job typically requires two years of education past high school, often including on-the-job training in the form of an apprenticeship.

 11More Career Options to Consider

 The jobs listed above are those that pay the most and have the highest projected rates of new openings, but they aren't the only options to consider if you're starting your career or thinking about a change.

 When you're career exploring options, it's important to select choices that would be the best fit for your skills and interests.
-Here are some alternatives to consider:
+Alternatives to consider:

 - Best Jobs for Community College Graduates

 - Top 10 Jobs That Don't Require a Four-Year Degree